South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina vs. Mississippi State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest at Colonial Life Arena has the Mississippi State Bulldogs (11-2, 0-0 SEC) squaring off against the South Carolina Gamecocks (12-1, 0-0 SEC) at 12:00 PM ET (on January 6).
-Our computer prediction projects a narrow 70-69 win for Mississippi State, so it should be a tight matchup.
+Saturday's contest between the Mississippi State Bulldogs (11-2, 0-0 SEC) and the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 70-69, with Mississippi State taking home the win.
+Tipoff is at 12:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!